bradymholt/geekytidbits.com/posts/2022-09-08-working-with-date-and-time-in-postgresql/index.md

 - `time` - time of day (with optional time zone)
 - `interval` - time interval

+Details about each time can be found in the [official documentation](https://www.postgresql.org/docs/current/datatype-datetime.html).

 ## Literal Input

 To create a constant of a date / time type, use the name of the type followed by the literal input string, enclosed in single quotes.